ethanwicker/ethanwicker.github.io/_posts/2021-02-07-linear-discriminant-analysis-002.md

 This post is the second in a series on linear discriminant analysis (LDA) for classification.
 In the first post, I introduced much of the theory behind linear discriminant analysis.
 In this post, I'll explore the method using scikit-learn.
 I'll also discuss classification metrics such as precision and recall, and compare LDA to logistic regression via ROC curves.

+Several other Python libraries do support LDA.
+However, scikit-learn in by far the best option.
+The libraries mlpy and MDP have not been updated since 2012 and 2016, respectively.
+The library PyMVPA has been updated more recently, but has only 66 downloads from PyPI over the past 30 days, compared to scikit-learn's 7.3 million downloads.

 ### Titanic Dataset

 For this working example, I’ll be using the same slimmed down Titanic dataset used in a previous [logistic regression post](https://ethanwicker.com/2021-01-27-logistic-regression-002/).